 The key themes arose during the storyboarding process when compiling the series of faculty interviews.
 The following themes discussed throughout this project are: positionality, Indigenous student support, tending to the affective side of the classroom, knowledge gaps and Indigenous tokenization, classroom interventions, and broad accountability in continuing this work.
 Each theme is contextualized by discussion topics from the original What I Learned in Class Today: Aboriginal Issues in the Classroom project in order to provide a retrospective glance at the shifting conversations around classroom climate.

 Chapter One: What are faculty perspectives on the level of support for Indigenous students and students in courses focused on Indigenous topics?
 Featuring Dr. Sarah Hunt and Dr. Mark Turin [0:17-3:36]

 Chapter Two: What are some changes seen in students’ prior knowledge when encountering the classroom?
 Featuring Dr. Dory Nason, Dr. David Gaertner, and Dr. Paige Raibmon [3:37-9:26]

 Chapter Three: How has the institution improved with Indigenous engagement in teaching and learning?
 Featuring Dr. Mark Turin, Dr. Paige Raibmon, Dr. Patricia Barkaskas, Dr. David Gaertner, Dr. Coll Thrush, and Dr. Aftab Erfan [9:27-21:16]

 Faculty Perspectives: Part Two

 Chapter Four: What is the work faculty are doing before bringing Indigenous curriculum into their courses?
-Featuring Dr. Sarah Hunt, Dr. Mark Turin, Dr. Coll Thrush, Dr. Linc Kesler, [0:16-11:10]
+Featuring Dr. Sarah Hunt, Dr. Mark Turin, Dr. Coll Thrush, and Dr. Linc Kesler, [0:16-11:10]